 - Good faith alone will not eliminate your company’s penalty risk or stave off a full IRS audit.
 Instead, failing to comply makes receiving an assessment a very real possibility.

-- Forms 1094/1095 must be electronically filed to the IRS by March 31 (or, if it falls on a weekend, the first Monday thereafter).
+- Forms 1094/1095 must be electronically filed to the IRS by March 31.
 Failure to do so will result in a fine of $280 per form and failure with intentional disregard will escalate the fine to $560.
 This second clause is important; make sure your C-suite understands the difference.

 If your C-suite executive is more of a visual person, this infographic can help you relay this key information.